johnsonj561/Search-and-Classification-With-Natural/readme.md

 ### Natural Package

 [Natural] is one of the more popular natural language libraries for Node.js.
+It's receiving approximately 50,000 downloads per week at the time of this documentation.

 Some utilities provided by Natural include:
 - tokenizing